-The Little Monster comes with a knock-off E3D Titan flying extruder (with 0.4mm Volcano nozzle), and a replica of the Smoothieboard called the MKS SBASE.
+The Little Monster is provided with a knock-off E3D Titan flying extruder (with 0.4mm Volcano nozzle) and a replica of the Smoothieboard called the MKS SBASE.
 The frame consists of aluminium extrusion parts and high quality CNC’d top and bottom aluminum plates which bring a lot of weight to the table (in total it weighs 55.1 pounds).
 The board is pre-wired and all the wires are also very well labeled.

 Flying Titan extruder

-Because it’s ‘flying’ and light weight, you’re able to print at high speed.
-It also gives you the ability to print with a wide range of filaments.
+Because it’s ‘flying’ and light weight, you’re able to print at high speed with this 3D printer.
+It also gives you the ability to print with a wide range of materials.
 Tip: for flexible filaments (the real flimsy Ninjaflex stuff) you’ll have to decrease the pressure a tad bit in order to get good results.

 Can’t say too much about this as it’s not my specialty but I’ve heard some stories that people are swapping it with a Duet Wifi.